-The following concepts and terms have been identified from reports and documents of the IPCC, the UNFCCC, other UN agencies (e.g., UNDP, UNEP, ISDR), and national reports of Annex-I and non-Annex I Parties.
+The following concepts and terms have been identified from reports and documents of the IPCC, the UNFCCC2, other UN agencies (e.g., UNDP, UNEP, ISDR), and national reports of Annex-I and non-Annex I Parties.
 Some scientific literature, for example, Science and Nature, and several academic publications have also been reviewed.

 The key terms are presented in alphabetical order.
-For each term/concept the paper presents various definitions that are found in literature, with the source of a specific definition stated at the end of the definition.
+For each term/concept the paper presents various definitions that are found in literature, with the source of a specific definition stated at the end of the definition3.
+The definitions are taken without editing from the original sources.
 After all definitions of a particular term/concept are listed, the paper presents a short discussion on different possible interpretations of the same term, if such differences have been detected.

 This section includes definitions that seem most important in the international discussion on adaptation to climate change.
-These definitions are: adaptation, adaptation assessment, adaptation baseline, adaptation benefits, adaptation costs, adaptive capacity, adaptation deficit, adaptation measure, adaptation method, adaptation technology, climate change, coping capacity, coping range, critical threshold, disaster, extreme weather event, framework, mainstreaming, maladaptation, resilience, sensitivity, and vulnerability.
-Other relevant definitions are presented in section 4, but the paper does not analyse them.
+These terms are: adaptation, adaptation assessment, adaptation baseline, adaptation benefits, adaptation costs, adaptive capacity, adaptation deficit, adaptation measure, adaptation method, adaptation technology, climate change, coping capacity, coping range, critical threshold, disaster, extreme weather event, mainstreaming, resilience, sensitivity, and vulnerability.
+Other relevant definitions are presented in section 3, but the paper does not analyse them.